 This data set consists of Landsat thematic mapper imagery collected over the Cold Land Processes Field Experiment (CLPX) Large Regional Study Area (LRSA), located between 38.5-42 N and 104-108.5 W. Data were collected between 22 July 2001 and 22 March 2003, using the Enhanced Thematic Mapper Plus sensor (ETM+) on Landsat 7 and the Thematic Mapper (TM) sensor on Landsat 5.
 Data consist of Level 1G imagery products (radiance) that have been radiometrically and geometrically corrected.
 Each band of Landsat data in the GeoTIFF format is delivered as a greyscale, uncompressed, 8-bit string of unsigned integers.
 This data set is part of the NASA CLPX.

 The NASA CLPX is a multi-sensor, multi-scale experiment that focuses on extending a local-scale understanding of water fluxes, storage, and transformations to regional and global scales.
 Within a framework of nested study areas in the central Rocky Mountains of the western United States, ranging from 1-ha to 160,000 km2, intensive ground, airborne, and spaceborne observations are collected.
 Data collection focuses on two seasons: mid-winter, when conditions are generally frozen and dry, and early spring, a transitional period when both frozen and thawed, dry and wet conditions are widespread.

-Land Processes Distributed Active Archive Center.
+Landsat Processes Distributed Active Archive Center.
 2003.
-CLPX-Satellite: Landsat Thematic Mapper Imagery.
-Compiled by R. Davis of CRREL.
-Boulder, CO: National Snow and Ice Data Center.
-Digital Media.
+CLPX-Satellite: Landsat Thematic Mapper Imagery. [indicate subset used].
+Compiled by R. Davis.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.